432 Park Avenue: 2010s

+After the building was finished, its condominium board was originally controlled by five CIM representatives and one resident—typical of new condominium buildings in New York state, whose boards were generally initially controlled by the building's developers.
+Residents reported leaks and cracks, and one resident claimed she had to use the freight elevator.
+At the time, the allegations were treated as rumors.
+Meanwhile, a clause in the board's bylaws prevented residents from taking over the board until December 2021 or until 90% of the apartments were sold, whichever came later.
+Residents alleged that the original board reportedly obstructed efforts to repair issues with the building.

 In June 2016, Macklowe Properties agreed to pay $411.1 million to acquire the building's retail component from CIM.
-Several months later, it was announced that boutique watch store Richard Mille would occupy part of the ground-floor retail space.
-The 4200 ft2, two-story store opened in October 2018.
-At the time, Richard Mille was the only retail tenant.
+Macklowe's stake amounted to $15.7 million.
+Boutique watch store Richard Mille subsequently leased part of the ground-floor retail space that December.
+The 4200 ft2, two-story Richard Mille store opened in October 2018; at the time, it was the only retail tenant.
 Two months later, auction house Phillips signed a contract for retail space, consisting of 55000 ft2 at the base of the building, as well as 30000 ft2 underground, with plans to move into the space in May 2020.
 By the end of 2018, John Barrett also agreed to open a 6,300 sqft salon on the building's second floor and boutique perfumery Amaffi leased 4,000 sqft on the ground floor.
 Joanne Podell, broker for Cushman & Wakefield, stated in 2019 that she had to promise lower rents in order to attract retail tenants.